It is often said that “the first impression is the last impression”.

 Here, we see a restaurant business highlighting its vision and core values through an eye-catching, yet not overly bold wall decal.

-These can just as easily be used as a lobby sign for your company – it will definitely leave a longer-lasting impression than a simpler lobby sign.
+These can just as easily be used as a lobby sign for your company – it will leave a longer-lasting impression than a simpler lobby sign.
 However, you should not go overboard with wall decals.
-If you have a business which has been running for a long time, we suggest going for more traditional lobby signs.
+If you have a business that has been running for a long time, we suggest going for more traditional lobby signs.
 Wooden lobby signs are best for that traditional look, although not the most popular choice.

 Going Digital| The Future’s Lobby Signs are Beckoning